kaievns/nikolay.rocks/pages/Silly Thoughts/2015-07-10-ielts-vs-toefl.md

 In TOEFL, on the other hand, questions are much harder and they really test your detailed understanding of the text.
-More of that they have sections of questions when they ask you to pick a closest in meaning word from a list.
+More of that they have sections of questions where they ask you to pick a closest in meaning word from a list.
 The differences between the options can be blurry at times.
-So you really need to know the precise meaning of words to answer everything right.
+So you really need to know the precise meaning of words to answer everything correctly.

 ## Listening Section

 Generally speaking, IELTS listening section is easier.
 You just listen to some conversations and write down the answers in a paper as you hear them.
 But, the problem is that they always try to trick you with some weird accents or a poor sound quality.
-Some times a person can unexpectedly fire up a mobile phone number or a 10-digits bank account, and you supposed to write it down.
+Sometimes a person can unexpectedly fire up a mobile phone number or a 10-digits bank account, and you supposed to write it down.
 I think that is a very specific skill that doesn't have much to do with your understanding of spoken English.